Xatta-Trone/Safe-System/README.md

 - [RFP](#rfp)
 - [RIP](#rip)

-### This is an updated version of [Safe System Approach Repository](https://github.com/subasish/Safe-System)  of Dr. Subasish Das
+### This is an updated version of the [Safe System Approach Repository](https://github.com/subasish/Safe-System) by Dr. Subasish Das

 **We need your contributions!**